Alfurquan/node-api-starter/README.md

 # node-api-starter
-A starter template for developing rest apis using Expressjs
+A starter template for developing rest apis using Expressjs and MongoDB

 You can get started for developing Rest API's using Nodejs and expressjs simply by just cloning this repo.